Inspiration

 The 6 principles of Charismatic Leadership

 The first one is authenticity, which is being true to yourself and being genuine with people.
 You want to be yourself and be honest because you can’t put on an act for other people.
+Developing personal charisma may feel fake at first, but it’s more about finding your true charismatic leader within yourself than faking it until you make it.

 Next, build rapport by finding common ground with the individual or people you’re talking to.
 Then, develop confidence by speaking with authority and self-assurance.
 This will help the listener see your point of view as credible.